akayami/beaver/README.md

 ### Usage:
 bvrctl.sh - This is the main control through which most commands are executed.

+##### Options:

+-p *project_name* - A project name preconfigured in the deployment tool

+-e *enviorment_name* - The deployment target enviroment.
+Ex. prod, dev, stage.
+You can configure any number of ENVs and there is no implied flow between them.

+-v *version_name* - A name by which you would like to refer to this build.

+-r *revision_name* - A revision form which you would like to build (default: HEAD).
+If revision name is set, it will also set version, unless a version is also set separetly.

+-b *branch_name* - Branch from which you would like to checkout.
+By default, it is trunk/master, but any other can be specified

 #### Build Examples:
 `bvrctl.sh -p project -e stage -b trunk -v 0.0.1`